 My career as an educator began as a part-time teacher of 2nd grade art.
 A few years later I found myself teaching at Lillstreet Art Center, Gallery 37 ,and After School Matters, all of which are community-oriented programs addressing diverse populations within the city of Chicago.
 Higher education experience came a bit later as I briefly served as a part-time instructor at the College of DuPage, in Chicago’s western suburbs.
 Teaching at that time was one of a number of activities I cobbled together to create something like a basic income that allowed me to make and exhibit artwork.

 In a perfect situation, I’d like to teach courses that were roughly 1/3rd art students, 1/3rd Design students, and 1/3 Engineering students.
-This would allow a really interesting cross-pollination and would go a long way toward keeping students from all three disciplines engaged and challenges and prepared for collaborative work that stretches easy definitions.
-The experience of trying to use our courses as a bridge between these areas has caused me to reconsider my own education and influences and in particular to reflect a lot more on my mother’s work at Bell Laboratories and in the nascent computer industry in the 1960’s.
+This would facilitate compelling cross-pollination and would enable students from all three disciplines to engage with collaborative work that can blur disciplinary constraints.
+The experience using our courses as a bridge between these disciplines has also caused me to reconsider my own education and influences.
+In particular, I find myself reflecting more on my mother’s work at Bell Laboratories and in the nascent computer industry in the 1960’s.

 So, after a period of taking on new things, making new connections, developing new tools and new processes, I found myself contracting a bit in the last year or so.
 Giving thought to what the priorities should be from the perspective of making art, conducting research, and teaching in a classroom.
 This is ongoing work.

 I can suddenly take a more aerial view of the situation, and move forward with more confidence.
 A colleague recently retired, making possible a tenure-track position focused on the work, research, and teaching areas I have pursued.
 After seven years of full time teaching at Penn State I am excited and humbled to have been appointed Associate Professor of Studio Art/Ceramics/Digital Design.